InfiniaPress/HansomFlask/README.md

 7. Run `python db_setup.py`

 8. Edit config.json to the relevant values.
-Username and password are anything you like, set into the database.
-Hostname is your own IP address.
-Database name is your database name.
+Username and password are `cassandra` by default.
+Hostname is `localhost`.
+Database name is `infiniahansom`.

-8. Run `python Hansom.py`
+9. Run `python Hansom.py`

+10. Enjoy Hansom.